Sandamali-Niroshani/todos/README.md

       - Verify active count displayed correctly as items completed

-   4) filterToDos(): This method is used to filter to do items based on tabs and verify the items are displayed under correct tabs.
+   4) filterToDos(): Test method is used to filter to do items based on tabs and verify the items are displayed under correct tabs.
 Verified following scenarios under this test method.
-      - Filter ToDos
+      - Add list of items
+      - Verify item list display correctly under All tab.
+      - Verify item list display correctly under Active tab.
+      - Marked one item as completed and verify completed item under Complete tab.
+      - Verify completed item is not displayed under active tab
-      - Verify ToDos are displayed
+      - Verify all the items are displayed under All tab.(Verify with item count)
+      - Verify completed item is displayed as checked item under All tab.

    5) clearCompleted(): Test method to clear completed ToDos.
 Verified following scenarios under this test method.
-      - Clear completed ToDos
+      - Add list of items and mark all items as completed
+      - Verify all items displayed under complete tab
-      - Verify completed ToDos are removed
+      - Click Clear Complete button and Verify completed ToDos are removed

    6) selectUnselectAllToDos: Test method to select and unselect all ToDos.
 Verified following scenarios under this test method.
-      - Select all ToDos
+      - Add list of items and mark all items as completed using toggle-all button
-      - Verify all ToDos are selected
+      - Verify all items are displayed under complete tab.
-      - Unselect all ToDos
+      - Mark all completed items as active (unselect completed items) using toggle-all button
-      - Verify all ToDos are unselected
+      - Verify all items are displayed under Active tab.